What Does a Natural Gas Leak Smell Like?

 Do carbon monoxide detectors detect natural gas?

-No, carbon monoxide detectors will not detect natural gas.
+No, carbon monoxide detectors do not detect natural gas.
 Carbon monoxide and natural gas are very different chemicals.

 What should I do if I suspect a natural gas leak?